ybenkirane/AI_Tutor/README.md

 # Automated Interviewing System

-A GPT-4 powered automated interviewer that will interview you conversationally, in real-time about any topic (technical or soft).
+An LLM-powered automated tutoring program that will converse with you on any given branch of topics (technical or soft).
+Has practical uses for Quantitative training in Finance, Economics training in Investment Banking, Software Engineering, or Data Science.
+Can teach basic STEM topics as well as the arts and humanities.

-Has practical uses for Quantitative roles in Hedge Funds, Investment Banking, Software Engineering, or Data Science interviewing rounds.
-Can also be used as a preparatory or tutoring assistant.
+Has fundamental ability for more diverse conversational tools such as medical or psychological diagnosis - with some changes made to the interview.py backend.

-Has fundamental ability for more diverse conversational tools such as medical or psychological diagnosing - with some changes made to the interview.py backend.
+In current python.py file, feel free to use your own GPT-4 and ElevenLabs APIs to test the program.
+If you'd like to run locally, either run inference with your own models or request a quantized CPU-focused LLM, speech recognition, and speech synthesis models by direct messaging me.

 Enter your OPENAI and ElevenLabs API Keys into the os environment.